VillainsRule/CrackedShell/README.md

 <br>
 <h2 align="center">What is this??</h2>

-CrackedShell is a modified copy of Shell Shockers that allows you to inject scripts & styles into the game.<br>
+<p align="center">CrackedShell is a Shell Shockers "proxy" that allows users to add plugins & themes to the game from the client.</p>
-This works with a combination of a server-side "proxy" & URL params.

 <br>
 <h2 align="center">How can I use this?</h2>

-You can try the demo at [shell.onlypuppy7.online](https://shell.onlypuppy7.online).<br>
+You can try a public deployment @ [shell.onlypuppy7.online](https://shell.onlypuppy7.online).<br>
 Here's how to set up your own copy:<br>
 <br>
 1. Install Node.JS, NPM, & git.
 2. Clone the repository from git: `git clone https://github.com/VillainsRule/CrackedShell && cd CrackedShell`
-3. If it is not already on your machine, add PNPM: `npm i -g pnpm`
-4. Install dependencies: `pnpm i`
+3. Install dependencies: `npm i`
-5. Configure the game in `config.js` (see the Configuration section for more information)
+4. Configure the game in `config.js` (see the Configuration section for more information)
-6. Run the server: `pnpm dev`
+5. Run the server: `npm start`
-7. Visit the game at `localhost:6900`!
+6. Visit the game at `localhost:6900`!

 <br>
 <h2 align="center">Configuration</h2>